-The European Commission recently reviewed the NFRD and on 21 April 2021, published a proposal for the Corporate Sustainability Reporting Directive.
-This proposal notably extends the scope to all large companies and all companies listed on regulated markets (except listed microenterprises).
+The European Commission reviewed the NFRD and published, on 21 April 2021, a proposal for the Corporate Sustainability Reporting Directive.
+The Directive (EU) 2022/2464 of 14 December 2022 with respect to corporate sustainability reporting (the CSRD) finally entered into force on 5 January 2023 and the first companies will have to apply the new rules for the first time in the financial year 2024, for reports published in 2025.
+This directive notably extends the scope to all large companies and all companies listed on regulated markets (except listed microenterprises).
 To date, only certain large public interest companies have been subject to the NFRD.
 The legislative proposal considers the principle of proportionality for small and medium-sized enterprises (SMEs).
 SMEs will be permitted to report according to less demanding standards than larger companies.